 Upgraded Treatment Process

-The City is presently constructing additional treatment facilities (filtration plus ultraviolet light disinfection) needed to produce tertiary quality recycled water.
-These facilities will be substantially complete in late 2018.
-The City is also presently designing a major distribution system to deliver recycled water to east Paso Robles.
-The distribution system project should be ready to start construction in late 2018.
+The City is presently designing a major distribution system to deliver recycled water to east Paso Robles.
+The distribution system project will be ready for construction in 2023.

 Water & Sewer Utility Services & Fees